cs-ieee-ist/cs-essentials/content/topics/bash/permissions.md

 ## Change files permissions

-To change the files permissions we can use the 'chmod' command which stands for 'change mode'.
+To change the file's permissions we can use the 'chmod' command which stands for 'change mode'.
 This command allows us to set the permissions (read, write, execute) of a file for the owner, group and the everyone else.

 ```bash
 chmod permissions filename